-It’s worth popping into Kingly Court too.
+It’s also worth popping into Kingly Court.
 This hidden gem has some excellent restaurants and unique dining experiences.

 Getting to Carnaby Street

-This road is one of the most prestigious streets in Chelsea and has had more than its fair share of famous occupants over the years.
+This road is one of the most prestigious London.
+Tucked into the affluent Chelsea neighbourhood, it has had more than its fair share of famous occupants over the years.
 Cheyne Walk currently holds 10 blue plaques, installed by the English Heritage Society to honour notable people that have lived or worked in buildings across London.